PeterBrodersen/osmetymology/README.md

 OpenStreetMap has references to Wikidata for a bunch of Danish streets.
 This project aims to make the information searchable.

+A live version of the project can be found at **https://navne.findvej.dk/**

 ## Overview
 OpenStreetMap is a freely available map resource.
 Wikidata is a freely available structured data resource.